alejandropan/panzimmerman_VTA_DA/README.md

 ## 📂 Directory Structure & Setup

 The script relies on specific local files to perform histology alignment (mapping channels to Allen/Chon,Kim Nat Comms atlas regions https://www.nature.com/articles/s41467-019-13057-w). **You must create a folder named `histology_files`** in the same directory as the script and populate it with the required atlas files.
-Extract allen_subdivisions.tif from concatenated_subdivisions_from_Chonetal2019_NatComms.zip
-Ensure your working directory looks like this
+Extract allen_subdivisions.tif from concatenated_subdivisions_from_Chonetal2019_NatComms.zip.
+Then ensure your working directory looks like this

 ```text
 project_root/